Opportunities for experts

 Who can become an expert?

 Experts are employed to assist in evaluating tenders and proposals, reviewing projects and monitoring programmes or policies.
+In order to be selected, experts must

-Experts are those who have a high level of expertise in their relevant fields, and who can be available for occasional, short-term assignments.
 Anyone can register their interest to become an expert, but please note that most experts selected will come from EU countries and associated countries.

 The evaluation and review work may be carried out fully or partially at expert's home or place of work, or on the Commission premises.